northeyt/TCNlib/README.md

 These prerequisites are required for TCNlib

-1. Install bioptools.
-Available via [github](https://github.com/ACRMGroup/bioptools).
+1. Install bioptools, available via [github](https://github.com/ACRMGroup/bioptools).

 2. Install BioPerl.
 See the [BioPerl website](http://bioperl.org/INSTALL.html) for instructions.
+I recommend opening the cpan client on the command line and typing `d /bioperl/`.
+This will return a list of available BioPerl packages.
+Pick the most recent version and use force to install (it is likely that some tests will fail) by running `force install CJFIELDS/BioPerl-1.6.924.tar.gz`.

 3. Install Module::Build, which is required to check for and install perl dependecies.
 Run `cpan Module::Build` on the command-line to install it.